roseedwin/Benchmarking-taxonomic-classifiers-for-soil-shotgun-data/README.md

 A comprehensive metadata file, "SoilGenomeDB.xlsx", includes details of soil-specific bacterial, archaeal, and fungal genomes from NCBI.

 **<ins> Manuscript </ins>**
-For detailed insights and the scientific background of our project, refer to our manuscript titled "An in-depth evaluation of metagenomic classifiers for soil microbiomes".
+For detailed insights and the scientific background of our project, please refer to our manuscript.
 You can access the manuscript through the following link: https://doi.org/10.1186/s40793-024-00561-w